Suelt/trebiz/README.md

 ansible-playbook -i ./hosts kill-server.yaml
 ```

-#### 3.6 Run Client
+#### 3.7 Run Client

+For stable testing, we let the primary node to package a batch by itself if it does not receive any request from the client within the `batchtimeout` period.
+And you can also run a client to send request.

-You can use the workserver as the client or run client on a remote host.
+You can use the workserver as the client or run a client on a remote host.
 The following command will start a client and the client will keep sending requests to  the primary node until you stop it:

 ```shell
 #Enter the directory `client`